EconSys/RHEL8-CIS/README.md

 ansible-playbook site.yml -t level1-server
 ```

-Note that the host inventory file, inventory.ini, does not need to be explicitly defined upon invoking `ansible-playbook` command.
-Inventory plugin will look for an inventory file with the various formats and parse for an _inventory source_ until if finds one, as seen in following output:
+Note that the host inventory file, `inventory.ini`, does not need to be explicitly defined upon invoking `ansible-playbook` command.
+Ansible will look for an inventory file to parse until it finds a correctly formatted  _inventory source_, as seen in the following log output:

 ```shell
 host_list declined parsing /etc/ansible/hosts as it did not pass its verify_file() method